odino/touchy/README.md

 ## Tests & known issues

-I want to add some very simple tests for the Go server.
-There isn't much I wrote myself, so I'll be honest and admit that tests arent the #1 priority as of now.
+I want to add some very simple tests for the Go server: there isn't much I wrote myself, so I'll be honest and admit that tests arent the #1 priority as of now.